ariannalandini/prj_008_multi_coloc_dev/README.md

 **Results:**\
 locus_15_final_locus_table.tsv\
-Reporting all independent association signals identified for each trait.
+Reporting all independent association signals identified for each trait and their 99% credible set.

 locus_15_colocalization.table.all.tsv\
 Reporting summary results for all pairwise coloc tests performed.